 To address these pressing issues, a large multi-disciplinary, multi-sectoral project called Watershed Interventions for Systems Health in Fiji (WISH Fiji) was launched in late 2018.
 Working across the five sub-catchments of the Bureta, Dama Dawasamu, Waibula and Upper Navua rivers, the project focuses on targeted and integrated upstream catchment management and policy implementation to reduce the spread of disease and improve downstream ecosystem condition.
 The coral reef data collected this year will be our baseline and we will be doing monitoring annually to determine if interventions to improve land management will have a positive impact on coral reefs.

 There is a tight connectivity between land and sea on high islands given the generally smaller sizes of their watersheds.
 Bottom line is that watershed health matters for coral reefs and the people who are dependent on them, especially for food and livelihoods.
 We need to ask ourselves, can we really afford to lose them?

 The WISH Fiji project is a partnership between the University of Sydney, Edith Cowan University, Fiji National University and Wildlife Conservation Society (WCS) in close collaboration and partnership with the Fiji Ministry of Health and Medical Services, Water Authority of Fiji, World Health Organisation (WHO), the Pacific Community (SPC), UNICEF.
-The project is generously supported by Bloomberg Philanthropies’ Vibrant Oceans Initiative and the Australian Government Department of Foreign Affairs and Trade.
+The project is generously supported by Bloomberg Philanthropies’ Vibrant Oceans Initiative and the Australian Government Department of Foreign Affairs.